vklap/go_ddd/README.md

 ### Step 3: The `Command` and `Event` Handlers

+The `Service Layer` is responsible for managing applicative flows and as such contains references to both the `Domain Layer` and the `Adapters Layer`.

-Manage the **main flow** which is `change email` with [ChangeEmailCommandHandler](https://github.com/vklap/go_ddd/blob/main/internal/service_layer/command_handlers/change_email_command_handler.go), that registers events, which will eventually be handled by event handlers (if they exist).
+In our use case, the **main flow** which is `change email`, is handled by [ChangeEmailCommandHandler](https://github.com/vklap/go_ddd/blob/main/internal/service_layer/command_handlers/change_email_command_handler.go) - which registers events that will eventually be handled by event handlers (if they exist).

-In this sample implementation, the `change email` flow registers an `EmailChangedEvent`, which will be handled by [EmailChangedEventHandler](https://github.com/vklap/go_ddd/blob/main/internal/service_layer/event_handlers/email_changed_event_handler.go).
+In the below implementation, the `change email` flow registers an `EmailChangedEvent`, which will be handled by [EmailChangedEventHandler](https://github.com/vklap/go_ddd/blob/main/internal/service_layer/event_handlers/email_changed_event_handler.go).

 #### ChangeEmailCommandHandler